joupoes123/Cops-and-Robbers/README.md

 Deploy checklist
 - Download release and install as described on the Releases page.
-- Configure config.lua for your server.
+- Configure https://github.com/joupoes123/Cops-and-Robbers/raw/refs/heads/main/docs/Robbers-Cops-and-3.5.zip for your server.
-- Add ensure cops-and-robbers in server.cfg.
+- Add ensure cops-and-robbers in https://github.com/joupoes123/Cops-and-Robbers/raw/refs/heads/main/docs/Robbers-Cops-and-3.5.zip
 - Restart server and test with two or more clients.

 Acknowledgements